E3nviction/envshell/README.md

 To exit the **envShell (see above)**, kill the process: `pkill -x envShell`.
 To exit the Panel, Noti, OSD, etc, kill the process: `pkill -x Panel`.
 To exit the Dock, kill the process: `pkill -x Dock`.

+## Configuration

+The config file is located at: `~/.config/envshell/config.toml`

+See the documentation for more information, [Config Documentation](./docs/config/Welcome.md)

 ## Screenshots